nblockchain/XamarinFormsBackground/README.md

-# Matcha Background Service Plugin for Xamarin.Forms
+# Xamarin.Forms.Background (Background plugin for Xamarin.Forms)

 A plugin library to simplify Backgrounding in Xamarin.Forms.